 Even though everyone will be celebrating at home, it won’t hurt to ask your guests to dress up for the party – at least from the waist up.

 Besides, I’m sure most of us would appreciate having an excuse to get all glamorous, even if it’s for an online party!

 I know that when you discovered you were going to become a mom, you probably never thought that you would be moving your baby shower to the online world!

 Even though virtual baby showers are by no means a brand new concept, they weren’t exactly the norm prior to this year.

 So, if you’re feeling a bit frustrated, that’s totally okay – you have a lot on your plate right now.

-Before you send out your virtual baby shower invitations, it’s important to decide on several key factors, such as the video chat platform, games, gift-opening, and so on.
+Before you send out your virtual baby shower invitations, it’s important to decide on several key factors, such as the video chat platform, games, gift-opening, baby shower cake, and so on.

 Afterward, you can focus on other details, such as getting the right decor and figuring out all the different Zoom backgrounds you want to use!